moryba/Notes-on-Cybersecurity/README.md

 **Case uses for both symmetric and asymmetric:**
 - VPN traffic: the connection is established using asymmetric encryption then private keys are exchanged and symmetric encryption is established
 - SSH: it works in the same way of VPN

  ### 2.Encryption in Transit

+ **Data at rest and in Transit**

+ Data at Rest is data is not moving from device to device or network to network, such as data stored on a hard drive\flash drive.

+Data in transit is data that are moving from one location to another such as internet or through a private network.
+Data in Transit generally uses asymmetric encryption with a certificate authority.
+If data is traversing a private line, it will likely use symmetric.

+Encryption in Transit is the application of cryptography to protect data that is moving from one location to another.
+One of the many ways to achieve that is **encrypt prior to sending (encrypt the document, the email or FTP).

+ **Types of Encryption Techniques for Data in Transit**

+Some common techniques for data in transit are:
+- **HTTPS/TLS** (HyperText Transport Protocol/Transport Layes Security) --> HTTPS is the protocol that permit your browser to commmunicate with web servers.
+In order to change      HTTP, which use clear text, to HTTPS which uses ciphertext, we add SSL/TLS.
+SSL is secure socket layer which was renamed in TLS in 2000.
+So when the browser reaches out to an    HTTPS site, it is using asymmetric cryptography and check that digital certificate is authentic and issued by a certificate authority.
+At that point, the rest of the TLS        handshake occurs more than just a moment.
+Now a symmetric cryptographic session has begun, allowing for the fast communications we expect from the internet.

+   TLS handshake mentioned before is the method our traffic becomes fully encrypted when communicating with web servers.

+- **SSH** --> It is to Telnet what HTTPS is to HTTP.
+The initial handshake is similar to TLS with a version exchange, however,in opposition to TLS where a digital certificate is    exchanged, at this point, a password is sent from the client to the server.
+Now there is a key exchange with a list of preferred cryptographic techniques.

+- **SFTP/FTPS** (Secure File Transfer Protocol/File Transfer Protocol over SSL) --> it authenticates the same as SSH and FTPS uses the TLS encryption method we learned about in     the HTTPS section.

+- **RDP** (Remote Desktop Protocol) --> it permits to connect our windows machines

+ **Determine appropriate Encryption Types**

+ The right encryption depends on what it is your goal.
+Below some types and the goal.

+ - **HTTP/TLS**--> the goal is processing or hosting sensitive data accessible from the internet
+ - **SSH**--> the goal is servers(particularly Linux) to execute commands and process jobs
+ - **SFTP or FTPS**--> the goal is hosting files for others to download (choice depends on the configuration of the host they reside on)
+ - **Encryption at Rest**--> for additional security, consider using on files that are to be accessed via SSH or SFTP/FTPS